BadWay0/NetSnake/readme.md

 ----
 ## Instalation

-1. clone the rrepositories from the GitHub:
+1. clone the repositories from the GitHub:

 ```markdown
 git clone "https://github.com/BadWay0/NetSnake"